TopOTheHourBot/TopOTheHourBot/README.md

 ### How is the bot ran?

-The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that executes the main.py script from a [cron job](https://en.wikipedia.org/wiki/Cron).
+The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that executes the main.py script as a [cron job](https://en.wikipedia.org/wiki/Cron).

 The bot has been moved to many different locations, however, and is likely to change again in the future.

 ### Why did the bot not send out a message at [some moment in time]?

-The bot unfortunately suffers from the same issue that all chatters experience - that issue being Twitch's message batching system.
+Either the density of emotes and scores wasn't high enough, or its message was dropped by the Twitch server - the latter being the much more common scenario.

-If you didn't already know: when a Twitch chat is moving quickly, messages will be served in batches.
-You can see this process occuring when the Twitch chat is moving and stopping periodically - if you don't send a message while the chat is moving, your message will be dropped.
-[This can be seen on Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch client.
-The native Twitch web client will "lie" to you by displaying your message on the screen when, in reality, it may have never been sent.
+If you didn't already know: when a Twitch chat is moving quickly, messages will be served in "batches" - you might've noticed this yourself if you've ever seen a Twitch chat moving and stopping periodically.
+If you don't send a message while the chat is moving, your message is dropped by the Twitch servers to save on resources.
+This "drop" [can be seen on Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch web client.
+The native client "lies" to you by displaying your message on the screen when, in actuality, it may have never been sent.

 ### Are my messages kept somewhere?